davidgasquez/handbook/Open Data.md

 > People should be able to collaborate on Open Data the same way we collaborate on Open Source code.

 ## Motivation
 [Open data is a public good](https://en.wikipedia.org/wiki/Open_data#Open_Data_as_commons).
 As such, it is an area where individual [[incentives]] collide with collective ones.
-As an organization, [spending time curating and maintaining a dataset for other companies to use doesn't make sense](https://en.wikipedia.org/wiki/Economics_of_open_data) unless that's how you make money.
+As an organization, [spending time curating and maintaining a dataset for other companies to use doesn't make sense](https://en.wikipedia.org/wiki/Economics_of_open_data) unless that's how you make omoney.

 On the other hand, we've seen what [Open Data can do for us](https://twitter.com/patrickc/status/1256987283141492736).
 Used properly, data is a great tool to educate and [[Coordination | coordinate]] people.
 Data helps, well..., data-driven decision making!